Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 2. Environment and Conditions

 Keeping your Great Dane safe will go a long way toward extending their lifespan.
-While they’re not one of the most active breeds, they still do well with a few walks a day and space to play a game of fetch.
-Making sure they have enough space in the house to safely maneuver will also keep these big dogs from knocking over furniture and getting trapped in places where they could get hurt.
+While they're not one of the most active breeds, they still do well with a few walks a day and space to play a game of fetch.
+Making sure they have enough space in the house to safely maneuver will also keep these big dogs from knocking over furniture or getting injured in other ways.

 3. Housing

 Considering these dogs’ size, people assume that Great Danes make perfect outdoor-bound dogs.
-In actuality, they shouldn’t be left outside for the long term.
-Due to this need to be kept inside the house and how big these dogs are, it’s easy to see why they’re not suited for apartment life.
+In actuality, they shouldn't be left outside for the long term.
+Due to their large size, they may not be ideal for all apartments, though they can adapt if given enough space and exercise.

 While they often act like lapdogs and will flatten you into the couch if given the chance, Great Danes do best with their own area in your house.
 A comfortable bed that's large enough to accommodate them will do nicely.